Financing Insurance Workplace Legal issues Name choice Name change Driver’s license Birth certificate Passport Marriage Will Other documents

 This site has a supportive members-only forum and a good resource list, especially for FFS.Sally's Resource Morsel (tsresource.info) [archive]

 Sally had dramatic results from FFS, and she's been kind enough to share her experiences with this and other aspects of transition.
-Offline as of 2007.Transgender Health Program (vch.ca/transhealth/resources/links/)
+Offline as of 2007.Transgender Health Program (transhealth.vch.ca/)

-A good collection of resource links.Donna Rose (donnarose.com)
+A good collection of resource links from a Canadian organization.Donna Rose (donnarose.com)

 A nice site with tips and examples on how to find and perfect your female voice.
 Includes a bulletin board for sharing tips.
 You can even send along your own voice!
 This site doesn't get updated often, but it's still a good resource.The Gender Centre (gendercentre.org.au)

-This Australian-based site has a wealth of good, reliable information, with a focus on local resources in Australia.Mermaids (mermaidsuk.org.uk/)
+This Australian-based site has a wealth of good, reliable information, with a focus on local resources in Australia.TransGenderCare (transgendercare.com)

-Diane works in the computer industry and maintains a good selective resource page:Melinda Green (superliminal.com/melinda/)- TG organization links and other resource links
+Diane works in the computer industry and maintains a good selective resource page:Carla Antonelli (carlaantonelli.com)- TG organization links and other resource links

 Carla is a gorgeous Spanish singer and actress who began transition at age 17.
-Her personal site doesn't have a lot of information in English, but she has a nice collection of lovely photos that show a wide range of beautiful women who comprise our community throughout the world.Gallery of Goddesses (rest in peace)
+Her personal site doesn't have a lot of information in English, but she has a nice collection of lovely photos that show a wide range of beautiful women who comprise our community throughout the world

 A weekly radio show featuring gender-related interviews that ran from 1997-2006.Transgender forum list